 The Workflow List Page

 You will also notice a "V1" or "V2" in your Workflow IDs.
-These will let you know which version your workflow is, and will indicate whether you'll be able to use the new Workflow Builder on each individual workflow.
+These will let you know the version of your workflow and will indicate whether you'll be able to use the new Workflow Builder on each individual workflow.
 V1 is the legacy workflow feature and V2 is the new Workflow Builder solution.
-You will not be able to edit V1 workflows in the new Workflow Builder.

 The Workflow Builder